hampelm/brickbeam/README.md

 2. Run the specs with `rake`
 3. Update the database with `rake db:migrate` if needed
 4. Run the server with `rails s`

+## Staging

+To protect a staging server, set the environment variable `IS_STAGING` to true to require the user to be an admin to use the site.

 ## General development notes